SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students understand that due to the limited resources in SMEs not all customers can be dealt with in the same way.
+Upon completing this course, alumni understand that due to the limited resources in SMEs not all customers can be dealt with in the same way.
 They know the criteria that help identify business customers with yield potential.
 They are aware of the different organization forms, that are relevant for key account management and understand how to assess these.

 Superior module: